sjbylo/container-workshop/00-workshop-setup/README.md

 - The following command should output "CentOS Linux":
     - docker run -it --rm centos:7 cat /etc/redhat-release
     - CentOS Linux release 7.6.1810 (Core)
-- Note: With the above, you can perform all of the labs.